Green lanes - Ensuring the free flow of goods and services

-The coronavirus pandemic is having a major impact on the aviation industry.
-Under EU rules, Member States can employ various measures to contain the spread of the disease, such as suspending flights from other EU countries.
+Aviation is one of the most heavily-hit sectors with current flight levels of only around 40% compared to 2019 levels.
+Under the EU rules, Member States can employ various necessary measures to contain the spread of the coronavirus, such as suspending flights from other EU Member States.
 The criteria for deciding what measures to take should be coordinated across the EU.
-In particular, it is crucial to maintain transport connections needed to provide emergency response.
+In particular, it is crucial to maintain transport connections needed to provide the health emergency response.

 Preventing “ghosts flights” and ensuring flexibility for airlines